cycfi/q/README.md

 Processors such as `q::delay` are C++ function objects (sometimes called functors) that can be composed to form more complex processors.
-For example if you want to filter the delayed signal with a low-pass with a 1 kHz cutoff frequency, you add the components that you need:
+For example if you want to filter the delayed signal with a low-pass with a 1 kHz cutoff frequency, you apply the `q::lowpass` filter over the result of the delay:

 ```c++
    q::lowpass _lp{ 1_kHz, 44100 };